microbecology/GRDI/README.md

 Repository of my work at AAFC

-involved in GRDI - EcoBiomics project and Sean Li (CFIA) data
+involved in GRDI - EcoBiomics project